Alecell/auto-replacer/README.md

 # 🪄 Auto Replacer – Obsidian Plugin

-Auto Replacer is a powerful plugin for [Obsidian](https://obsidian.md) that automatically replaces text in your notes based on custom rules using **regex** and **JavaScript**.
+Auto Replacer is a powerful plugin for [Obsidian](https://obsidian.md) that automatically replaces text in your notes using custom rules powered by **regex** and **JavaScript**.

-Whether you want to format units, emphasize keywords, or inject smart context-aware replacements (like the note title), Auto Replacer gives you full control over text automation inside your vault.
+Whether you want to format units, highlight keywords, or inject smart, context-aware replacements like the note title, Auto Replacer gives you full control over text automation in your vault.

 ---